Full Rental Compressor Support (up to 600HP)

 Types of Air Compressors

-Rotary screw air compressors are a common compressor.
+Rotary screw air compressors are common compressors.
 They include internal screws that squeeze air in the unit to the desired pressure level.
 The air is compressed inside the unit until it reaches the optimal pressure level.
 Some rotary screw compressors adjust the speed of their engine to optimize efficiency.
 Because the screws compress air in real-time as needed, they do not need a separate tank to store air.
 Most rotary screw compressors contain internal combustion engines.
 Larger units are stationary, but you may rent smaller portable units as well.

 Piston air compressors are another type of air compressor.
 Unlike rotary screw air compressors, piston air compressors are built with a storage tank to hold compressed air.
-They are usually smaller in size than rotary screw compressors, and they are made with either an internal combustion or an electric engine.
+They are usually smaller in size than rotary screw compressors, and they are made with either internal combustion or an electric engine.